Hwting/jicki.github.io/_posts/2016-12-13-kubernetes-1.5.0.md

 [addons] Created essential addon: kube-proxy
 [addons] Created essential addon: kube-dns

-Your Kubernetes master has initialized successfully!
+Your kubernetes master has initialized successfully!

 You should now deploy a pod network to the cluster.
 Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at: